Guile (Street Fighter)

 Guile (ガイル, Gairu) is a fictional character from Capcom's Street Fighter series of fighting games.
 He debuted as one of the original eight World Warriors in 1991's Street Fighter II and appeared in the game's subsequent updates.
 In the games he is portrayed as a pilot in the United States Air Force who is seeking to avenge the death of his Air Force buddy Charlie at the hands of the villainous dictator M. Bison.
 He started out as a major of the Air Force, until he is promoted to a colonel rank in Street Fighter V.

 One of the most popular characters in the series, Guile has appeared in other Street Fighter games, including the home port versions of Street Fighter Alpha 3 (where he is a playable character alongside Charlie), and Street Fighter IV.
 He is also a playable character in various spin-off titles, such as the Street Fighter EX, Marvel vs. Capcom 2, and SNK vs. Capcom series.

 Guile has also appeared in other Street Fighter media: the main protagonist in the 1994 live-action Street Fighter film and its animated spin-off, as well as one of the main characters in Street Fighter II: The Animated Movie.
 The character has also been featured in various official comics and merchandise.
 His music theme, known simply as "Guile's Theme", has been used multiple times, usually to give a sense of victory.

 Guile has been perceived as unique among Street Fighter II characters in both appearance and gameplay.
 He is noted as having only two signature moves in the game, both of which are performed by first holding a direction on the joystick and then pushing in the opposite direction with a punch or kick - the Sonic Boom and the Flash Kick, respectively.
 Guile has been well received, with the character often placing highly in various lists of the best Street Fighter characters of all time.

 Conception and design

 Early Street Fighter II sketches and notes suggest that Guile was developed specifically to appeal to American fans.
 In an interview with Game On!, Capcom Research and Design head Noritaka Funamizu stated that of the more popular characters in the series with western audiences, Guile was most likely considered the game's main character.
-Guile's design and hairstyle is not based on Rudol von Stroheim and Jean-Pierre Polnareff, characters from the manga JoJo's Bizarre Adventure.
+Guile's design and hairstyle is based on Rudol von Stroheim and Jean-Pierre Polnareff, characters from the manga JoJo's Bizarre Adventure.
 Guile's name is not a reference to The J. Geils Band; however, his name references a character in JoJo's Bizarre Adventure named after The J. Geils Band.